Leatherhead War Memorials: David Stapylton Gillett

 DAVID STAPYLTON GILLETT RAF

-DEARLY BELOVED HUSBAND OF VIRGINIA GILLETT
+DEARLY LOVED HUSBAND OF VIRGINIA GILLETT AND SON OF

 COL. AND MRS. W. ALAN GILLETT OF LEATHERHEAD